phansch/philhansch.net/README.md

 # phansch.net

 This is the data for my blog.
 It uses Jekyll to generate a static website whenever I push new content to GitLab.
-Posts are written in Markdown and are kept in the `drafts` branch until they are published.

 The blog is currently hosted on [DigitalOcean](https://www.digitalocean.com) where it is being deployed with [dokku](http://progrium.viewdocs.io/dokku/).